quasarframework/quasar-framework.org/source/components/dialog.md

 ```

 ## Dialog with Form Components
-You can combine multiple form components (textfields, chips, radios, checkboxes, ...) together to configure your Dialog through the `form` Object property.
+You can combine multiple form components (textfields, chips, radios, checkboxes, ...), to configure your Dialog through the `form` Object property.

 Each property of `form` is an Object itself.
-The key will be used later when user closes the Dialog.
+The key will be used later, when the user closes the Dialog.
 For example:
 ``` js
 {form: {name: {...}}}
 // will pass a "name" property later: